-Goodman & Gilman's The Pharmacological Basis of Therapeutics - 2011, XII Ed., Chapter 54 (Henry F. Chambers); McGraw Hill, New York.
-Kucers A, Bennett N. The use of antibiotics - 4th Ed.
-1987, Butterworth-Heinemann Ltd ()
+Goodman & Gilman's The Pharmacological Basis of Therapeutics 2005, XI Ed., Chapter 45 (Henry F. Chambers) pp.1155-1170; McGraw Hill.
+New York.

-Antibiotic Warnings
+Antibiotic warnings

-In vitro elution studies (microbiological method) has shown that the daily release of gentamicin never exceeds the recommended systemic adult dose for gentamicin (5-7 mg/kg/day) according to the Goodman and Gilman's recommendations (adults with normal renal function).
-Toxic levels are not expected when gentamicin is released locally from the REMEDY® Stemmed Knee Spacer.
-However, trough concentrations exceeding 2 μg/ml for longer than 10 days have been associated with toxicity (systemic administration).
-The REMEDY® Stemmed Knee Spacer should be used with caution, during the first day of implantation, when used in conjunction with ottoxic or nephrotoxic drugs.
-The device should be used with caution in patients predisposed to or who have preesting medical conditions that would put them at risk for gentamicin toxicity (dehydration, renal dysfunction, advanced age, etc.).
-All patients should be monitored for toxic blood levels of gentamicin, nephrotoxicity and ottoxicity while the device is in situ: this is especially critical for elderly patients and those receiving other otoxics: and/or nephrotoxic drugs.
+The release of gentamicin from in vitro studies has been shown to be below the recommended adult dose of 3-5 mg/kg/day (or 1.0 -1.7 mg/Kg/8 hours) according to the US Pharmacopoeia (gentamicin sulphate monograph).
+Toxic levels are not expected when gentamicin is released locally from the REMEDY® Knee Spacer.
+However trough concentrations exceeding 2 μg/ml for longer than 10 days have been associated with toxicity (systemic administration).
+The REMEDY® Knee Spacer should be used with caution, during the first day implantation, when used in conjunction with ottoxic or nephrotoxic drugs.
+The device should be used with caution in patients predisposed to or who have preexisting medical conditions that would put them at risk for gentamicin toxicity (dehydration, renal dysfunction, advanced age, etc.).
+All patients should be monitored for toxic blood levels of gentamicin, nephrotoxicity and ottoxicity while the device is in situ: this is especially critical for elderly patients and those receiving other ottoxic advocable and those receiving other ottoxic advocable.